Travel Information & Tips

 Travel tips for your Tobago holiday

-• Stay connected: If you plan to holiday in Tobago for a considerable length of time, you should think about getting a local SIM card.
-Local mobile phone network providers are Digicel and Bmobile, both of which offer prepaid SIM cards and plans inclusive of unlimited data.
+- Stay connected: If you plan to holiday in Tobago for a considerable length of time, you should consider getting a local SIM card from Digicel or Bmobile, both of which offer prepaid SIM cards and plans inclusive of unlimited data.

-• Stock up on sunblock: The sun is extremely strong in Tobago, with temperatures averaging 30° -32°C and the UV Index can reach as high as 12.
-As you explore all of the unspoilt gems of Tobago, it’s very important to protect your skin during the day.
-Wearing sunscreen of SPF 50 or higher, hat, sunglasses, and long sleeves where possible go a long way in protecting your skin against the sun’s harmful UV rays.
-Limit exposure during midday hours or seek shade
+- Stock up on sunblock: Tobago is known for its warm climate, with temperatures averaging 30° - 32°C and the UV Index can reach as high as 12.
+As you explore all of the unspoilt gems of the island, it’s very important to protect your skin during the day.
+Wearing sunscreen of SPF 50 or higher, hat, sunglasses, and long sleeves where possible can go a long way in protecting your skin against the sun’s harmful UV rays.
+Limit exposure during midday hours or seek shade.

-• Learn some Tobago twang: Although English is the official language, there are a number of words and phrases that are influenced by French, Spanish and Dutch colonization.
-Learning some key phrases can enrich your cultural experience, make you feel more comfortable and connect with the people you’ll meet during your stay.
+- Learn some Tobago twang: Although English is the official language, there are a number of words and phrases that are influenced by French, Spanish and Dutch cultures.
+Learning some key phrases can enrich your cultural experience, make you feel more comfortable and connect with the local community during your stay.